 The Mountain Pine Beetle: What Lumber Companies Need To Know

-Mountain pine beetles develop in several pine species, especially ponderosa, lodgepole, Scotch and limber pine (bristlecone and pinyon pine can be attacked).
+Mountain pine beetles develop in several wood species, especially ponderosa, lodgepole, Scotch and limber pine (bristlecone and piñon pine can be attacked).
 A pine beetle targets trees distressed by injury, poor site conditions, fire damage, overcrowding, root disease or old age.
-As the mountain pine beetle populates an area, it can attack and kill most large trees in numbers [ii].
+As the beetle populates an area, it can attack and kill most large trees in astonishing numbers [ii].

-Mountain pine beetles live and feed under the bark.
+Pine beetles live, feed, and grow under the bark of their victims.
 Generally, females seek out large-diameter, living, green trees and tunnel under its bark.
 Each beetle pair forms a vertical tunnel in which to mate and produce approximately 75 eggs.
 Once hatched, larvae tunnel away from the egg gallery and feed off the nutrients and moisture of the tree which cuts off the trees food and water supply subsequently starving, drying, and killing the tree [iii]

-Mountain pine beetle larvae survive winter under the tree bark by metabolizing glycerol, an alcohol which serves as antifreeze.
+The beetle’s larvae survive winter under the tree bark by metabolizing glycerol, an alcohol which serves as antifreeze.
 The larvae continue feeding until they emerge in spring when they mature into pupae.
 By summer, the pine beetle life cycle begins anew with an expanded family.
-They leave dead pine behind – reddish-yellow carcasses with blue-gray sapwood [iv].
+They leave dead pine behind called “stags” with blue-gray sapwood [iv].

-The mountain pine beetle has already left a historic legacy in the BC forest and it is making its way into areas of the United States as well.
+The mountain pine beetle has already left a historic legacy in the British Columbian (BC) forest and it is making its way into areas of the United States as well.
 In a 1963 edition of Great Basin Naturalist, S.L.
 Wood described the BC mountain pine beetle as “the most destructive insect of mature pine forests in western North America [i].
-Decades later, British Columbia’s lumber industry deals with over 42 million acres worth of dead pine eaten by Dendroctonus ponderosae.
+Decades later, BC’s lumber industry deals with over 42 million acres worth of dead pine eaten by Dendroctonus ponderosae.